miayam/miayam/README.md

 new [miayam.io](https://miayam.io) will be built.
 Removing Jekyll entirely from the code base :shit:.

-What I need for a brutalist blog site:
+What do I need more of in a brutalist website?
 - A simple design, component based design that's easy to change and work with.
 It doesn't have to be `React`, `Angular`, `Vue` or `Svelte`.
 - Performance.
 A super fast jellyfish.
 100% lighthouse score.